 Struggling with poor wireless signal and range?
 You’re not alone.
-Despite the steadily increasing range of wireless routers, many obstacles still exist that can limit the range and strength of your wireless network.
+Despite the steadily increasing range of wireless routers, there are many obstacles that can limit the range and strength of your wireless network.
 There are simple solutions you can take, many of which are thankfully free of charge.
-Before you throw in the towel and spend far more than you have to on a professional, here are 10 DIY tips to improve wifi signal and strength.
+Before you throw in the towel and spend far more than you have to on a professional, here are 10 DIY tips to improve wi-fi signal and strength.

 Despite its ubiquity in our lives and homes, wireless internet technology is comparatively young.
 Although the first functional “wireless internet” was showcased in Hawaii in the 1970s, it was decades before wireless networking technology became powerful enough and cheap enough to be viable in the home.

 As wonderful as wireless networks are, they have significant limitations due to how they work.
 All wireless signals and networks utilize radio frequency transmissions, just like your car or home radio, or over-the-air television.
 However, the signals used by wireless networks exist on frequencies somewhere between those your microwave naturally produces, and those that radio stations are blasting out to your car.

 Given your wireless network is broadcasting using radio waves, it can suffer from all of the same limitations that you’ll typically find with other types of radio signals.
 As such, your home wireless network may lack the proper strength or range because of the same issues that impact other forms of radio technology:

 - Obstacles that cause a reduction in signal strength

 - Interference from other devices sending radio waves

 - Weaker signals sent by older and less efficient wireless equipment

 - Technical issues with the receiving device can make the signal appear weak

 - Lack of power from the wireless router resulting in a weaker signal